 We regularly give interviews and provide advice to newspapers, magazines, radio stations and television companies.
-We are also able to direct journalists/producers etc to many of our colour blind volunteers who are able to describe in detail what it is like to be colour blind in everyday situations.
-Look/listen out to hear or see us commenting in the media but in the meantime the following selection of articles might be of interest.
+We are also able to direct journalists/producers etc to many of our colour blind volunteers willing to describe in detail what it is like to be colour blind in everyday situations.
+Until we’re next commenting in the media we’d love you to read some of the following articles.

 What I Think I Can See – Estates Gazette 23 July 2011